Innovative Global Program

 Graduation requirements

 The following tables introduce graduation requirements for existing IGP students.
-Starting from 2025, IGP will be introducing new categories in its graduation requirements.

-Course Credit Requirements
+Credit Requirements for Graduation

-• Introduction to Advanced Engineering Courses: 6 credits or more
+• Mathematics: 6 credits or more

-• Specialized Courses: 6 credits or more
+• Physics: 4 credits or more

-• Natural Science, Mathematics, Computer Science Courses: 6 credits or more
+• Computer Science: 4 credits or more

 Total 124 credits or more